 Want to know more?

-If you have questions or need more information, please contact us by phone — 905-336-5353 — or fill out our contact form by clicking the "Contact Us" button to the right.
+If you have questions or need more information, please fill out our Get In Touch form at the bottom right of this page.

 We gather for worship on Sunday mornings at 10 am.
-It's good if you arrive at least five or ten minutes before the service starts, so you have time to get settled in your seat.
+It's good if you get logged in to Zoom at least five or ten minutes before the service starts.

 How We Dress